eelcocramer/node-bluetooth-serial-port/README.md

 ## New in the last release

-* Adds the status code to the error message when a connection fails
+* Fixes regression when closing a connection
-* Fixes typescript example

 Check the [release notes](RELEASE_NOTES.md) for an overview of the change history.